vladfeigin/llm-agents-evaluation/README.md

 2. How to monitor them?
 3. How to find the best model parameters and prompts?

-This project provides a solution, best practices and real examples based on production experience for the aforementioned questions.
+This project offers a comprehensive framework, grounded in real-world production experience, for the evaluation and monitoring of LLM Agents.

 ## Project Description